HP Inc to cut up to 4,000 jobs over next three years

 HP Inc said it expects to cut about 3,000 to 4,000 jobs over the next three years, as the maker of printers and personal computers continues to struggle with a subdued market, sending its shares down 1.3 percent in extended trading.

-HP, which houses the hardware business of former Hewlett-Packard Co, said in February it would accelerate its restructuring programme and slash around 3,000 jobs by the end of fiscal 2016.
+HP, which houses the hardware business of former Hewlett-Packard Co, said in February it would accelerate its restructuring program and slash around 3,000 jobs by the end of fiscal 2016.

 HP Chief Executive Dion Weisler said the market continued to be volatile, facing pressures and uncertainties.